camunda-community-hub/camunda-8-friendly-connector-runtime/README.md

 # Friendly connector runtime for Camunda Platform 8 using React, Java and Spring Boot

-This project is made to provide a connector runtime with a simple UI to deploy, start, stop and delete connector implementations and manage secrets.
+This project is made to provide a connector runtime with a simple UI to :
+- deploy, start, stop and delete connectors.
+- manage secrets.
+- generate and update element templates.
+- monitor executions.

+:information_source: This is a community project that you can use during exploration phase, PoCs, trainings, etc. It's **not production ready** and you should carefully review it before using it in production.

 ## Repository content